+#.NATIVE

-#.FIREWALL The Firewall shall ensure controlled sharing of class instances\, and isolation of their secured so as to not provide ways to bypass the TSFs of the JCS.
+Because the execution of native code is outside of the JCS TSF scope, it must be secured so as to not provide ways to bypass the TSFs of the JCS.
 Loading of native code, which is as well outside those TSFs, is submitted to the same requirements.
 Should native software be privileged in this respect, exceptions to the policies must include a rationale for the new security framework they introduce.